National Deworming Day 2023: Causes, Symptoms, Prevention & All You Need To Know

-National Deworming Day 2022: It is observed on 10 February to raise awareness about the importance of deworming, mainly for children from 1 to 19 years of age.
-The purpose behind celebrating the day is to reduce the prevalence of Soil-Transmitted Helminths (STH), commonly known as the parasitic intestinal worms, among all children and adolescents.
+National Deworming Day 2023: It is observed on 10 February to raise awareness about the importance of deworming, mainly for children from 1 to 19 years of age.
+The purpose behind celebrating the day is to reduce the prevalence of Soil-Transmitted Helminths (STH), commonly known as parasitic intestinal worms, among all children and adolescents.

 The day is an initiative of the Ministry of Health and Family Welfare, Government of India to make every child in the country worm-free.
 Deworming is done through platforms of schools and Anganwadi centres "to improve their overall health, nutritional status, access to education and quality of life".

 As per World Health Organisation (WHO), about 24% population across the world is infected with soil-transmitted helminths worms.
 In India, around 241 million children of age groups 1 and 14 years are at risk of parasitic intestinal worms which are known as soil-transmitted helminths.

 READ| World Pulses Day 2023: Theme, History, Significance, Quotes, and Key Facts